 Tax Map #037.-01-04

 Chair Rhoads explained the applicant’s proposal to construct a second floor addition with a deck, new septic, and rebuild the boat house with seawall repairs.
 The board has made a site visit with the applicants architect on July 29, 2017 and on August 12, 2017.
-This application was designated an Action II in the August Meeting.
+This application was designated a Type II action, not subject to SEQR review in the August Meeting.
 There has been some changes to the plan since last month’s meeting.

-Mr. Eggleston reviewed the application and explained that the applicant has made additional changes the plans.
+Mr. Eggleston, Architect, reviewed the application and explained that the applicant has made additional changes to the plans since the last meeting.
 The leech field has shifted and the walkway has been shifted to the North side.
 The boat house structure will not be rebuilt however, a dock will be built in the lake and the stairs in kind will be repaired and placed in the same location.
 This will then shift the dock further from the North property line.
-The swale will be placed to divert any water and this will assist in the water as it moves down the hill to alleviate the water flow and assist in erosion control.
+The swale will be placed to divert any water and this will assist the water as it moves down the hill to alleviate the water flow and assist in erosion control.
 The other change is the addition of dormers instead of sky lights.
-The floor area will not increase, and will not make changes to the variances.
-The variances requested are increasing the height of the building and the floor area will only add 276 feet.
+The floor area will not increase, and will not result in changes to the variances.
+The variances requested are increasing the height of the building and the floor area which will only increase 276 feet.
 The dwelling will remain a 2 bedroom.
-After last month’s meeting the applicant will redevelop and then place this property back on the market immediately.
-Mr. Eggleston asked if there were any questions.
+After last month’s meeting the applicant intends to redevelop the property and then place it back on the market immediately.
+Mr. Eggleston asked if there were any questions from the board.